RADAN Macro Adds Shine To Commercial Kitchen Specialists

 Shine have also seen huge time-saving benefits from the standard features of the software.
 Neil Thorne says: “From drawing approval from the client to getting our products to site requires a fairly quick turnaround, so as soon as the drawings are approved we need to get it on to the factory floor and manufactured as quickly as possible…and RADAN enables us to do this, taking days off flat patterning for a big contract.”
 Steffan Owen adds “A school which would have previously taken a few days, has taken just 45 minutes.”

-Although the volume of scrappage produced has been largely reduced, RADAN also allows these remnants to be optimised.
+Although the volume of scrappage produced has been largely reduced, RADAN also allows these remnants to be optimized.
 Steffan Owen explains: “For offcuts, we use the remnants feature.
 Our scrap used to go in the bin, but now every offcut is put back in the system; and the first thing RADAN does is to look at a remnant first rather than use a new sheet.
 That way we’re saving on material as well.”

 Using the projects and labelling functions have also increased efficiency.
 “By using projects we know where everything is.
 The factory floor rely on it a lot…along with the labelling system.
 All parts are labeled automatically which is really crucial for identifying which components are for what job, what the contract is, and what the item number is.
 Previously the labels would be handwritten for every part, which was time consuming – any contract could have well over 1,000 individual parts.
 Now the labels are printed automatically, and our laser operative simply peels them off and puts them on the part, so every part can be readily identified on the factory floor.”